oarcscience/ith.oarc.science/nam/ca/dow/dow00.md

 #### \[1910\]

-#### Scanned, proofed and formatted at Intangible Textual Heritage, August 2003 by J. B. Hare.
+#### Scanned, proofed and formatted at Intangible Textual Heritage, August 2003 by J. Lelievre.
 This text is in the public domain because it was published prior to 1923.

 <span id="img_front"></span> <span align="CENTER"> [![Recital of the
 Ancient Myths in the Roundhouse at Night](tn/front.jpg)